-2.7.243 MAN-REQ
+2.7.250 MAN-REQ

-SONET Logical Objects: EQPT, STSMON, VT-MON
+SONET Logical Objects: EQPT, ML1000, ML100T, MLFX, STSMON, VT-MON

-The Manual Switch Request condition occurs when a user initiates a Manual switch request on an OC-N port.
+The Manual Switch Request condition occurs on a SONET entity when a user initiates a Manual switch request on an OC-N port.
 Clearing the Manual switch clears the MAN-REQ condition.
 You do not need to clear the switch if you want the Manual switch to remain.